RobHand27/Synchrony-Shield/README.md

-# Smart Sanitizer Website
+# Synchrony Shield Website

-A modern, responsive website for Smart Sanitizer - a Chrome extension that protects sensitive data with real-time sanitization.
+A modern, responsive website for Synchrony Shield - a Chrome extension that protects sensitive data with real-time pattern-based detection, without relying on external AI systems.

 ## 🚀 Features